 the agent who represents the buyer in the home-buying process.
 On the other side is the listing agent, who represents the seller.

-Buying costs are costs associated with buying real estate, such as brokerage fees, title work, inspection costs & lending fees.
+Buying costs are associated with buying real estate, such as brokerage fees, title work, inspection costs & lending fees.

 The cash reserves are the money left over for the buyer after the down payment and the closing costs.

 Closing is the final step in completing a real estate transaction.